Updated: July 31, 2020

 Applying for the Visa

 Once the USCIS approves the petition an approval notice is sent to the petitioner and/or petitioner’s representative.
 The beneficiary and any accompanying eligible family members may then apply to the appropriate US Embassy or Consulate for issuance of the corresponding visas.
 Most visa applicants between the ages of 14 and 79 must prepare visa application forms, submit them online, pay the visa application fee, appear at the Embassy, have a brief interview with a consular officer and give finger scans (inkless digital finger prints) of all 10 digits.
 Some applicants for O visas may be excused from a personal appearance at the Embassy, under the Visa Reissuance programme.
-To see whether you are eligible for the programme, go to the Embassy's Visa Reissuance Wizard.
+The visa scheduling website will offer this option to you if you are eligible based on the answers you supply when creating your account.

 Here in London if at the interview the consular officer approves the application, the applicant’s passport is taken for visa issuance purposes and for routine applications returned via the Embassy’s courier service DX Secure in approximately three to five working days.
 This three- to five-working day period is the only time in the petition and application process during which an applicant is without his or her passport.
 In urgent and unusual cases same day visa issuance and passport return may be possible.